 Safety and quality tips

-If you find yourself repairing the same cheap cable repeatedly, it may be false economy.
-Better-built cables from established makers fail far less often — see the best microphone cable brands.
+If you find yourself repairing the same cheap cable repeatedly, it may be false economy — and at some point it’s worth deciding how often you should replace studio cables rather than keep patching them.
+Better-built cables from established makers fail far less often — see the best microphone cable brands and our roundup of the best XLR cables when it’s time to buy.
 Good handling helps too; learn cable-friendly storage in how to store microphones, and keep your finished cables tidy with home-studio cable management.

 Frequently asked questions